Ivan Doig Archive - Note Cards

 Unwritten Books: The Rainbow Hope and the Glass Sea

 These two unpublished novels tie largely to military and politics.
 The Rainbow Rope relates to the Cuban Missile Crisis and the Glass Sea relates to the Communist Party in Montana.
 Both stories involve characters associated with the University of Washington.
 There are no numbered cards, and the concepts for the novels are in their early phase.
-Not surprising, many cards from previous novels, probably unused material, have been inserted here.
+Not surprisingly, many cards from previous novels, probably unused material, have been inserted here.